Large cruise ships, often referred to as mega-ships or floating cities, come with both advantages and disadvantages.

 Limited Port Access

-While these ships can visit a variety of destinations, their size may limit their ability to dock at smaller ports, requiring passengers to be transported to shore via tenders (small boats), which can be time-consuming.
+While these cruise ships may have an expanded list of destinations, their size may limit their ability to dock at smaller ports, requiring passengers to be transported to shore via tenders (small boats), which can be time-consuming.

 Homogeneous Experience